Why you shouldn’t rush investing and trading: check your personal finance foundation and privilege first.

 2. Getting out of debt.
 Bayad utang muna.

 I remember having to go to every stall in Greenhills to look for the best priced Android phone back when the iPhone just started, and Blackberry phones were the “in” thing.
-I also recently learned through graduate school that there’s good debt that you can use as leverage, and there’s the bad debt which you keep on ignoring.
+I also recently learned through graduate school that there’s good debt that you can use as leverage, and there’s the bad debt that you keep on ignoring.
 Pay those debts even before signing up for an investment broker account.

 While I don’t regret them, I wish someone coached me to be more mindful.